Joshgram/alx-pre_course/0x01-git/README.md

-UPDATED README file non empty
+non empty
+my readme is up to date